neutron-org/neutron-dao/README.md

 - **The Neutron DAO.**
 - **Multiple subDAOs** Subdao is basically an entity to delegate a control of minor network properties.
 They're pretty similar to main DAO, but every SubDAO proposal is timelocked for a certain period, during which the main DAO can cancel the proposal via an overrule proposal.
 - **The Treasury** holds the vested NTRNs and sends them to the Reserve and Distribution contracts.
-- **The Reserve** contract keeps the funds that have already vested, but were not sent to the Distribution contract.
-It is used by the neutron DAO for one-off payouts.
+- **The Reserve** contract keeps funds vested from treasury for one-off payments
 - **The Distribution** contract is responsible of the second step of token distribution where tokens sent to this contract are distributed between `share holders`, where `share holders` are a configurable set of addresses with number of shares.
 This contract allows shareholders to withdraw collected tokens.

 ## Testing